 Their role is to also provide regular welfare check-ins to make sure the person at the other end of the phone has the resources they need including food, electricity and medicine.
 If they need more support, the charity can help with this.

-Programme Controller in Engineering & Construction, Andy Trott.
+Programme Controller in Engineering & Construction, Andy Trott is also at the end of the phone.

 “I volunteered to help a local charity with phone calls to vulnerable people who are isolated at home during the Covid-19 lockdown.”